ProfHariSeldon/CppND-Capstone-Hello-World/README.md

 In this project, I built my own C++ application starting with this repo, following the principles I have learned throughout this Nanodegree Program.
 This project demonstrated that I can independently create applications using a wide range of C++ features.

+There are two blocks of cat and dog pictures.
+Those ending in 0-499 and those ending in 1000-1199.
+At the moment I am not sure which become the training set and which become the test set.

 ## The image classifier GitHub projects I investigated before settling on https://berak.github.io/smallfry/transfer.html

 * https://github.com/bennyfri/TFMacCpp